What’s New in Thymus Cancer Research?

 Surgery

-Traditionally, surgery has removed the thymus through a long incision in the front of the chest (a median sternotomy).
+Traditionally, the thymus is removed through a long cut down the front of the chest (a median sternotomy).
 This type of operation can be painful, and it often requires a long recovery time.

 Surgeons are trying to determine which patients are the best candidates for MIT, as well as improving on the procedures themselves.